infn-datacloud/federation-manager-deploy/README.md

 # federation-manager-deploy

-Repowitory with docker compose and kubernetes examples
+Repository with docker compose and kubernetes examples